 • Spend a day pursuing a literary theme, exploring Coole Park – once home to Lady Gregory, co-founder of the Abbey Theatre – and the 16th century tower house at Thoor Ballylee, where the poet W B Yeats lived

 Depart London Heathrow 0950 on Aer Lingus, arriving Shannon 1110.
 Visits to Craggaunowen (reconstruction of Irish field monuments) and Quin Abbey (early 15th century Franciscan friary built on the site of a Norman castle).
-Transfer to the Merriman Hotel, Kinvara, for four nights.
+Transfer to the Merriman Hotel, Kinvara, for three nights.

 Walk in the company of a specialist, looking at plants, geology and farming practices in the Burren followed by Cahercommaun (excavated early medieval stone fort) and Corcomroe (Cistercian monastery).

 Poulnabrone (Neolithic dolmen), Caherconnell (excavated medieval stone fort), Kilfenora (Burren Interpretative Centre, late 12th century cathedral, 12th century high crosses and holy well).

 Thoor Ballylee (tower house, home of W B Yeats), Coole Park and gardens (formerly owned by Lady Gregory and visited by W B Yeats), Kilmacduagh (ecclesiastical site with leaning round tower).
 Transfer to Aran Islands Hotel, Kilronan for two nights.

 Transfer to Inishmore, Aran by ferry: Dun Eochla (imposing early medieval circular stone fort), Clochan na Carraige (small beehive cell, Dun Aonghasa (impressive cliff-edge promontory fort in use from the Bronze Age to the early Middle Ages).